jredli/Thesis-EasyJobs/README.md

-# Thesis-EasyJobs
-This is a repository for my thesis
+This is my thesis done in Codeigniter framework.